Internal Links

 ever noticed the number of priests that are accused of child molesting....

-proof of the fact that many of their type are unbalanced!
+proof of the fact that many of their type are 100% unbalanced!

 Child Molesting Priests

-Patrick Moore called for the previous
+Patrick Moore called for a previous

-Archbishop of Canterbury to be thrown into Room 101.
+run a whelk stall".
 I would second that, but expand it to

 all religious loonies.
 When you confront someone religious about the amount of suffering